Johann-S/bs-custom-file-input/README.md

 Removes this plugin from your Bootstrap custom file input and restore them at their first initial state

+## Support me

+If you want to thank me, you can support me and become my [Patreon](https://www.patreon.com/jservoire) :wink:

 ## License

 [MIT](https://github.com/Johann-S/bs-custom-file-input/blob/master/LICENSE)